-You will be working with an assigned community counselor who will assist you in transitioning to the community via CTS.
+You will be working with an assigned community counselor who will assist you in transferring to the community via CTS.
 Your community counselor will meet with you and your family (or support people) weekly, help you with your schedule, and connect you with other staff and people in the community who can assist you.
 They are your advocate and someone you will spend a lot of time with during your CTS participation, especially in the first week when you are going through program orientation.

-The community counselor will hold you accountable to the CTS guidelines, rules, expectations, and your Future Plan needs and goals.
-They will be the main person monitoring your electronic monitoring equipment and schedule.
+The community counselor will hold you accountable to the CTS guidelines, rules, expectations, and assist you with your Future Plan needs and goals.
+They will be the main person keeping track of your electronic monitoring equipment and schedule.
 The community counselor will attempt to resolve issues at the lowest level whenever possible and appropriate.